 Based in Brasilia, Mr. Millikan supports movements of dam-affected peoples and their allies to successfully resist destructive dams, while promoting alternative policies in energy planning and river basin management that contribute to sustainable livelihoods and environmental conservation in the Amazonian countries, especially Brazil and Peru.
 He has lived and worked for many years as a researcher, activist and consultant in the Brazilian Amazon, focusing on the impacts of large infrastructure projects, particularly highways and hydroelectric dams.
 Mr. Millikan has a long history of engagement in the western Amazonian state of Rondônia, where he actively participated in grassroots and international campaigns around the World Bank-financed POLONOROESTE and PLANAFLORO projects.
 Prior to joining International Rivers in 2010, Mr. Millikan collaborated extensively in Brazil with academic institutions, social movements, the Ministry of the Environment and NGOs such as Amigos da Terra – Amazônia Brasileira.
 He received a Bachelor's degree in Environmental Studies and Latin American Studies at the University of California, Santa Cruz, and a Master's degree in Geography at the University of California, Berkeley.

 Since joining International Rivers in 1995, Ms. Pottinger has been the editor of our quarterly publication, World Rivers Review.
-She also was a co-producer on the video A River Runs Through Us, and on our Google Earth video, Wrong Climate for Damming Rivers.
-She is executive editor for our Dams, Rivers and People reports.
-She is also a lead campaigner for our Africa program, working to raise international awareness about the problems with large dams in Africa and alternatives to them.
-Key campaigns include the Nile River and Ethiopia's dam boom.
-She edited a number of manor reports published by International Rives, including The Downstream Impacts of Ethiopia's Gibe III Dam and A Risky Climate for Southern Africa Hydro.
+She was a co-producer on the video A River Runs Through Us, and on our Google Earth video, Wrong Climate for Damming Rivers.
+She has been the executive editor for our Dams, Rivers and People reports.
+She is also a senior campaigner for our Africa program, working to raise international awareness about the problems with large dams in Africa and alternatives to them.
+Current campaigns include the Nile River and Ethiopia's dam boom.
+She edited a number of major reports published by International Rivers, including The Downstream Impacts of Ethiopia's Gibe III Dam and A Risky Climate for Southern Africa Hydro.
 She also solicited research on the relationship of dam operations in Uganda and dropping water levels at Lake Victoria, and helped publicize the results.
 Ms. Pottinger has a Bachelor’s degree in Journalism from San Francisco State University, and a Master’s degree in Landscape Architecture from the University of California, Berkeley.
 After so many years with the organization, she still finds it challenging and satisfying; she is especially excited about better solutions for meeting energy and water needs, and the prospects for energy efficiency.
-She regularly blogs for Huffington Post and International Rivers.
 Follow her on Twitter: @loripottinger_r

-Before joining International Rivers in 2011, Mr. Rainey served as Executive Director of the South Yuba River Citizens League (SYRCL) in northern California from 2005-2011, where he built a grassroots movement to restore a healthy Yuba River, championed the decommissioning of two federal dams, protected wild salmon runs, improved water quality and habitats, and fought new dams.
-Under his leadership, SYRCL expanded its award-winning River Monitoring Program involving hundreds of volunteer "citizen scientists" in community-based watershed assessment, planning and restoration projects.
-During his tenure, SYRCL's Wild & Scenic Film Festival developed into one of the largest and most successful environmental film events in North America, building a network of over 100 affiliated organizations throughout the country.
-As a Program Director of the Marin Conservation Corps from 1999-2005, he led a range of innovate collaborative projects focusing on creek rehabilitation, solid-waste recycling and wildlife monitoring through a youth job-training program.
+Mr. Rainey joined International Rivers as Executive Director in 2011.
+He has led the organization in its international expansion for greater effectiveness in the dam-building hotspots of the world, expanding and establishing offices in South America, Africa, and Asia.
+Jason supports an international staff and network of civil society partners campaigning against destructive dams, advancing trans-boundary river protection, and influencing global investment patterns toward decentralized and human-scaled energy and water solutions.
+Before joining International Rivers, Mr. Rainey served as Executive Director of the South Yuba River Citizens League (SYRCL) in his home watershed from 2005-2011, where he built a grassroots movement to restore a healthy Yuba River, championed the decommissioning of two federal dams, protected wild salmon runs, improved water quality and habitats, fought new dams, and developed the Wild & Scenic Film Festival into one of the largest and most successful environmental film events in North America.
 He has served as a steering committee member of the California Hydropower Reform Coalition, a founding member of the Calling Back the Salmon Committee, and a board member for SalmonAid.
-He has also worked as an educator, researcher and organizer for human rights and environmental initiatives throughout the world, including Russia, Zimbabwe, Nicaragua, and Thailand.
-He has a Master's degree from New College of California's program in Culture, Ecology and Sustainable Communities; studied at the School for Public and Environmental Affairs at Indiana University, Bloomington; and earned his Bachelor's degree in History & Government with an emphasis on International Economic Development from Claremont McKenna College in California.
+He has also worked as an educator, researcher and organizer for human rights and environmental initiatives throughout the world, including in Russia, Zimbabwe, Nicaragua, and Thailand.
 Read his full bio.

-Ms. Ross leads International Rivers’ involvement in the campaign to stop dams in Chilean Patagonia, and provides support for our work in the Amazon, Mesoamerica, South Asia and Southeast Asia.
-She first joined International Rivers in 2010 as a full-time intern helping coordinate Rivers for Life 3: The Third International Meeting of Dam-Affected People and Their Allies, where she was thrown directly into the middle of the powerful and inspiring movement of activists and organizations working to protect free flowing rivers.
-After this incredible experience, Ms. Ross went on to become our 2011 International Day of Action for Rivers coordinator, and officially joined our staff shortly after that.
+Ms. Ross supports International Rivers’ efforts to stop destructive dams on the mainstream of the Mekong River.
+She works closely with the Save the Mekong coalition and regional networks of affected-communities and NGOs working to protect the vital lifeline of the Mekong region.
+Previous to joining our Southeast Asia team, Ms. Ross led International Rivers' involvement in the campaign to stop dams in Chilean Patagonia and provided support for our work in the Amazon, Mesoamerica, South Asia and Southeast Asia in her role as Program Associate.
+She first joined International Rivers in 2010 as a full-time intern helping coordinate Rivers for Life 3: The Third International Meeting of Dam-Affected People and Their Allies.
+She went on to become our 2011 International Day of Action for Rivers coordinator, and officially joined our staff shortly after that.
 She graduated from the University of California at Berkeley with a Bachelor's degree in English Literature and a minor in Global Poverty and Practice.

 Ms. Sanyanga provides advocacy and analytical support to African communities and NGOs working to protect themselves from the destructive impacts of large dams.
 She monitors proposed dams, helps communities affected by dams to seek reparations, and advocates for decentralized renewable energy options as alternatives to big dams.
 Before joining International Rivers in 2011, Ms. Sanyanga worked as an aquatic ecology researcher, university lecturer and an environmental consultant.
 She has conducted a major portion of her work on Lake Kariba and the Zambezi River Basin, based at the Lake Kariba Fisheries Research Institute, and later at the University of Zimbabwe Lake Kariba Research Station.
 She was one of the consultants for the EIAs for the Batoka Gorge Dam Project in 1997-98 and in 2010-11 consulted for the Dam Synchronisation and Flood Releases Project for the Zambezi Basin.
 As a lecturer she has taught principles of aquatic ecology, environmental sciences, water resource management and EIA methodology.
 She holds a Ph.D. in Aquatic Systems Ecology from Stockholm University, a Master's of Science in Applied Hydrobiology from the University of Wales, Cardiff and a Bachelor's degree in Biology and Biochemistry from the University of Zimbabwe.